Apigee hybrid lets you manage APIs on-premises, on Google Cloud Platform (GCP), or a mix of both:

-If your compliance and security considerations make on-premises deployment a must for your applications, with an enterprise-grade Hybrid gateway, you host and manage the Apigee Hybrid runtime plane on your premises.
+If your compliance and security considerations make on-premises deployment a must for your applications, with an enterprise-grade hybrid gateway, you can host and manage the Apigee hybrid runtime plane on your premises.

 You manage and control the runtime, enabling you to leverage your existing compliance, governance, and security infrastructure.